Port Washington station: Early years

+20th century

+Beginning in 1908, trolleys operated by the New York & North Shore Traction Company served the station along Main Street, running between the community's Manhasset Bay waterfront and Mineola by way of Roslyn.
+These trolleys ran until 1920, when the NY&NS declared bankruptcy and all its trolleys – including the Port Washington Line – ceased to operate.
+As of 2026, the n23 bus follows much this former trolley line's route.

+In 1913, the remainder of the Port Washington Branch – all those portions of the line from Whitestone Junction (near the present-day site of the Mets–Willets Point station, at the line's split from the former Whitestone Branch) east to Port Washington– was electrified.

-The Port Washington Branch was electrified to Port Washington in 1913.
-The station was remodeled in 1930, and again in 1998 upon the station's 100th Anniversary.
+The station was remodeled in 1930, and again in 1998, upon its 100th Anniversary.

 On August 3, 1946, a head-on train crash at the station resulted in two deaths and 27 injuries.

 On October 14, 1947, the rear car of a New York-bound train backing into the station crashed into the bumper block at approximately 8:12 AM.
 The train subsequently derailed and crashed into the rear of the station building, ultimately coming to a stop inside the station's waiting room.
-One person – a 46-year-old, female passenger named Elizabeth Sandblom who had been waiting on the platform – received non-fatal injuries.
+One person – a 46-year-old passenger named Elizabeth Sandblom, who had been waiting on the platform – received non-fatal injuries.

 In 1959, the main parking lot at the station was opened by the Port Washington Parking District, with a capacity of 411 cars.
 Parking capacity for the station more than doubled when the district opened the parking lot.
-The construction of this parking lot required the Town of North Hempstead and the Long Island Rail Road to make land swaps, and the station's rail freight depot was relocated roughly 0.5 mi to make rooms for the improved parking facilities.
+The construction of this parking lot required the Town of North Hempstead and the Long Island Rail Road to make land swaps, and the station's rail freight depot was relocated south by roughly 0.5 mi to make room for the improved parking facilities.

+The station received high-level platforms in the mid-20th century, to accommodate the LIRR's then-new M1 railcars.

-On December 29, 1988, a 10-car M3 train arriving from Penn Station derailed after crashing into the bumper block at the end of Track 3 at approximately 1:30 PM.
+On December 29, 1988, a ten-car M3 train arriving from Penn Station derailed after crashing into the bumper block at the end of Track 3 at approximately 1:30 PM.
 The force of the impact caused the train to push the bumper block back by approximately 1 ft; this resulted in the train and bumper block crashing into – and damaging – sections of the track, concrete platform, and the platform's steel railing.
-At the time of the incident, the train was carrying 25 passengers and four crew members – none of whom were injured.
+At the time of the incident, the train was carrying a total of 25 passengers and four crew members – none of whom were injured.
 Car # 9892 – the lead car – sustained minor damage in the incident.